-Preconception, we nurture our fertility, nourish our bodies and prepare to be pregnant and grow a new life.
+In preconception, we nurture our fertility, nourish our bodies, prepare to be pregnant, and grow a new life.
 Sound sleep, managed stress, healthy movement, quality nutrition, and a solid prenatal vitamin are all things we talk about all the time.

-During pregnancy, we try to stay on top of all of that great selfcare work as baby develops.
-Many have the benefit of medical professionals monitoring the additional changes, advising on how to navigate in the healthiest way for both mom and baby.
+During pregnancy, we try to stay on top of all that excellent self-care work as baby develops.
+Many have the benefit of medical professionals monitoring the additional changes and advising on how to navigate in the healthiest way for both mom and baby.

 Then, we give birth, and everything becomes about this utter miracle we’ve made (!).
-But as the highly emotional post-delivery shimmer leaves our vision and we slowly ease into our new lives (with an actual new life!), our own self care and recovery tends to take a backseat.
+But as the highly emotional post-delivery shimmer leaves our vision and we slowly ease into our new lives (with an actual new life!), our self-care and recovery tend to take a backseat.